Biotechnology Certificate Program

 The Program is staffed by research faculty from the Departments of Biological Sciences and Chemistry.
 The majority of the BCP faculty have active externally-funded research programs in the molecular life sciences.

 Application to the Program generally requires a baccalaureate degree in biology or chemistry, including completion of the following prerequisites:

 - Cell or Molecular Biology (within the last 3 years)

 Complete a University application at CSUMentor and a departmental application (click here).
 Both are due by April 15 (late BCP applications will be accepted through May 1).
 Students wishing to also pursue an MS in Biological Sciences can apply to both (see online application) but keep in mind that Master program applications are due April 15 (late applications will not be accepted).
 BCP applications will be reviewed after the MS/MA application review is complete (during the first week of May).

-Program is designed to be completed in a typical academic year of three quarters.
+The 20-unit Biotechnology Certificate Program is designed to be completed in a typical academic year of two semesters.